gs0510/gs0510.github.io/_posts/2019-2-12-GitBisect.md

 ---
 layout: post
-title: git-bisect: A savior in times of trouble!
+title: git bisect - A savior in times of trouble!
 ---

 Things used to work, now they don't anymore.
 Somebody pushed a rogue commit, and you want to find the culprit.
 The solution to this problem is easier than you'd imagine.